Authors. Laura Ruis, Akbir Khan, Stella Biderman, Sara Hooker, Tim Rocktäschel, Edward Grefenstette.

 3. Amelia Glaese et al, 2022.
 Improving alignment of dialogue agents via targeted human judgements

-4. It is an implicature if you adhere to Gricean definitions, if you read work on pragmatics by other researchers (e.g. Chriss Potts), these type of examples are actually resolved fully through semantics and are not considered implicatures (see Appendix B in the paper).
+4. It is an implicature if you adhere to Gricean definitions, if you read work on pragmatics by other researchers (e.g. Chris Potts), these type of examples are actually resolved fully through semantics and are not considered implicatures (see Appendix B in the paper).